 Should Christians read horoscopes?

-Are there signs in the stars?
+Are there really signs in the stars?

-Astrological signs are determined by one's birth date in conjunction with the position of the sun and supposedly determines one's core personality.
 Horoscopes are daily predictions for each astrological sign, concerning the future of a person's career, love life, luck, and more.
-Astrology is clearly a form of divination, as it teaches that the planets, stars, and sun have influence over our lives.
 People have lived their entire lives following the advice they read in horoscopes on astrology sites, self-help books, and in news media.
+But they're nothing more than vague guesses that we can fit into our own interpretation.

-Many people I know have placed a high value on zodiac signs, and it really influenced me as a kid.
-Once I was saved, I realized that it is God who determines who I am and what happens in my life.
-I felt so free from the bondage of astrology.
-Before I was saved, I believed that I was “condemned to be a Pisces.”
-My loved ones would shrug off my hurt feelings by saying, “Oh, she’s crying again.
-Pisces are SO emotional.”
+I've had friends who placed a high value on zodiac signs, and it really influenced me as a kid.
+Before I was saved, I believed that I was "condemned to be a Pisces."
+My loved ones would shrug off my hurt feelings by saying, "Oh, she’s crying again.
+Pisces are SO emotional."
+They were explaining away my emotions rather than acknowledging my pain.

 Are horoscopes harmless fun?

-Ephesians 6:12 tells us, "For our struggle is not against flesh and blood, but against the rulers, against the authorities, against the powers of this dark world and against the spiritual forces of evil in the heavenly realms."
 Demons are real, and they serve our enemy, Satan.
-If a demon sometimes says something true, that doesn't make it OK to consult them.
-Demons are also liars—like their master (John 8:44)—which is why God condemns all forms of fortune-telling, sorcery, witchcraft, astrology, horoscopes, and divination.
-Practicing divination is in direct connection to Satan and his minions.
+If a demon occasionally says something true, that doesn't make it safe to consult them.
+Like their master, demons are also liars (John 8:44), which is why God condemns all forms of fortune-telling, sorcery, witchcraft, astrology, horoscopes, and divination.
+Practicing divination puts one in direct connection to Satan and his minions.

 ALSO SEE: